jkmackie/confusion_matrix_visualization/README.md

 ## Confusion Matrix Visualization
-*Easy-to-read Multiclass confusion matrix.
+*Easy-to-read multiclass confusion matrix.
 Shows color-coded counts and percentages.*
 ***
 We are tuning a multiclass model that predicts three possible results: ant, bird, or cat.
 Suppose the model always predicts ants accurately, but is wrong classifying birds.
 How do we measure this so we can tune our model?